-For more than 10 years, Francisco J. Caycedo has represented individuals and companies of all sizes before administrative agencies, in arbitration, and in state and federal courts throughout Texas and across the United States.
+Francisco J. Caycedo is the Managing Partner of Minces PLLC.
+For more than 10 years, Mr. Caycedo has represented individuals and companies of all sizes before administrative agencies, in arbitration, and in state and federal courts throughout Texas and across the United States.
 His experience includes both prosecuting and defending harassment, discrimination, retaliation, and other employment related claims brought under a variety of laws, including:

 - The Texas Labor Code;

 - Title VII of the Civil Rights Act of 1964 (Title VII);

 - The Americans with Disabilities Act of 1990 (ADA);

 - The Age Discrimination in Employment Act of 1967 (ADEA);